jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The old Frau did not wait to receive the little grandson who came when the June roses bloomed over the land, as beautiful and sweet as they.
 Life and death lay together under the shoemaker's roof; the old life passively drifting out of the world, as the young life struggled into being.
 It was terrible for Dora, said all the gossips; but, fortunately, Dora was one of those happy persons who take everything quietly, so it seemed to do her no harm.
 Anna Rolf was at the house day and night, and managed every thing, in spite of the fact that her own domestic anxieties were daily on the increase.
 It was owing to her, she always said afterwards, that little Louis had such splendid health.
 She "started him right," and the start is just everything to a baby!

 There never was such a baby!
 Of course not.
 Others might be as pretty, perhaps as bright and knowing, but what baby ever was so good and loving since the world began, or cooed in such varied tones, as sweet as the notes of an angel's harp?
-There was no doubt about it, he was certainly a remarkable child; and as the young mother lay upon her bed in the hot, close room, or by and by went about her work again in the kitchen beneath, many an old <p class="pagenum">Begin page 52</p>tale returned to her mind that she had heard in her German home, of beings from the upper air, higher intelligences who had come down to teach and bless our sinful earth.
+There was no doubt about it, he was certainly a remarkable child; and as the young mother lay upon her bed in the hot, close room, or by and by went about her work again in the kitchen beneath, many an old <hr><p class="pagenum">Page 52</p>tale returned to her mind that she had heard in her German home, of beings from the upper air, higher intelligences who had come down to teach and bless our sinful earth.
 Her wonderful dream also returned to her many times, and, bending over the little form, she strove to trace in the unconscious baby features some resemblance to that strange and beautiful face that had looked so lovingly into hers.
 And at times she quite believed she could; when little Louis' eyes were suddenly opened, and he looked into her face with that strange, grave look, the resemblance was wonderful, thought Dora.

 These thoughts she kept to herself; they were sweet and beautiful, but Karl would only have laughed at her for them, willing as he was to agree that such a baby as their boy had seldom, if ever, been seen before.